ItsMrPimentah/kotlin_for_flutter_devs/README.md

-# kotlin_for_flutter_devs
+# Kotlin for Flutter Devs
-Some tips to help Flutter developers to understand relation of Kotlin vs Dart
+Some tips to help Flutter developers to understand relation of Kotlin vs Dart and fell confortable at Native World.

 ## Elvis Operator - Kotlin